-There are plenty of affordable deck materials and also ways to cut costs.
+There are plenty of affordable deck materials and other ways to cut costs during deck construction.
 One way to lower your price point is to consider building a smaller deck.
-Since the majority of your budget will go toward decking material, using less material can save you a significant amount.
+Since the majority of your budget will go toward decking material, using less material overall can save you a significant amount.

-To keep your pressure-treated decking in the best shape, you’ll need to clean it about twice a year with deck cleaner and a pressure washer used on a low setting.
+To keep your pressure-treated decking in the best shape, you’ll need to clean it about twice a year with the right tools like a deck cleaner and a pressure washer used on a low setting.
 If you decide to use soap on your deck, use one that is free of harsh chemicals.
 You should also inspect your deck once a year for any loose nails or screws and replace them when necessary.
 If you take good care of treated decking, it can last anywhere from 10 to 15 years.

 Cedar decking is a step above treated decking, but it comes with a slightly higher price point.
 Some people choose cedar decking material over treated decking because of its warm, brown hue mixed with golden-tan.
 Cedar decking lasts about as long as pressure-treated decking, but it requires a commitment to upkeep.
 In order to prevent rot, make sure to keep the surface free of dirt and leaves, and move any furniture or plants after a heavy rainfall to allow the deck to dry thoroughly.
 You’ll need to restain cedar decking about once every five years.